Jawbone/JBChartView/README.md

 ## Minimum & Maximum Values

-By default, the a chart's minimum value (y-axis) will be clamped to 0.
+By default, a chart's minimum value (y-axis) is equal to 0.
 The maximum is equal to the max value supplied by the dataSource.
 You can override either value via:

 	- (void)setMinimumValue:(CGFloat)minimumValue;
 	- (void)setMaximumValue:(CGFloat)maximumValue;

 If value(s) are supplied, they must be >= 0, otherwise an assertion will be thrown.
-For the changes to take effect, reloadData must be called.
 To reset the values back to their original defaults:

 	- (void)resetMinimumValue;
 	- (void)resetMaximumValue;